Data-Driven Modeling of Noise Time Series with Convolutional Generative Adversarial Networks: Experimental Results

 \subsection{Band-limited Thermal Noise}

 The eight digital bandpass filters shown in Figure~\ref{fig:BPfilter_responses} were used to simulate eight target data sets of band-limited thermal noise, where each data set contained noise limited to a single band.
-Estimated geodesic PSD distance between the target and generated distributions is plotted in Figure~\ref{fig:BPWN_PSD_results} (Top), where the bands are ordered in terms of increasing center frequency.
-It is evident that STFT-GAN yielded uniformly better PSD fidelity than WaveGAN.
-To gain more insight, median estimated PSDs for band number 3 are shown in Figure~\ref{fig:BPWN_PSD_results} (Bottom); other bands are similar.
+DTW density and coverage results are plotted in Figure~\ref{fig:BPWN_DC_results} and estimated geodesic PSD distance is plotted in Figure~\ref{fig:BPWN_PSD_results} (Left), where the bands are ordered in terms of increasing center frequency.
+It is evident that STFT-GAN yielded uniformly better density, coverage, and PSD fidelity than WaveGAN.
+Median estimated PSDs for band number 3 are shown in Figure~\ref{fig:BPWN_PSD_results} (Right); other bands are similar.
 We see that STFT-GAN more closely tracked the target PSD out-of-band, whereas WaveGAN suffered from a limited dynamic range.